10 Tips for a Safe (and Fun) Halloween With Your Pet

 It used to be a novelty to see pets in costume, but it now seems standard for spirited pet owners to include their dogs (and a few cats) in Howl-O-Ween celebrations.
-So what are the newest Halloween trends for pets and how can their costumed caretakers ensure the safety of their four-footed friends?

 The important thing to remember is to make sure your pet is a happy, willing participant in the festivities and to always keep safety in mind.
 Once those criteria are met, let the fun begin!